BakcylProgramowania/paragon_back/README.md

-# Bill Splitting Application Backend - 2023 BakcylProgramowania
+# Bill Splitting App Backend - 2023 BakcylProgramowania

 This repository contains the backend source code for the Bill Splitting application, developed by 2023 BakcylProgramowania team.